About the workshop

 - Richard Scheuermann National Library of Medicine, NIH

-Part of ICBO 2026 — Semantic Awareness in the Age of Generative AI — co-located with ISMB 2026 at the Washington Hilton, Washington DC.
+Part of ICBO 2026 — Semantic Awareness in the Age of Generative AI — co-located with ISMB 2026 at the Washington Hilton, Washington DC, in the Monroe room (Concourse Level).